Category theory for scientists (Old version): Operads

 such that $i$ and $j$ are jointly surjective.

 Composition of morphisms is easily understood in pictures: given wiring diagrams inside of wiring diagrams, we can throw away the intermediary circles.
 In terms of sets, we perform a pushout.

-There is a morphism of operads $\mcW\to\mcS$ given by sending $(C,v)$ to $\prod_{c\in C}v(c)$.
+There is an operad functor $\mcW\to\mcS$ given by sending $(C,v)$ to $\prod_{c\in C}v(c)$.
 The idea is that to an entity defined as having a bunch of cables carrying variables, a phenomenon is the same thing as a choice of value on each cable.
 A wiring diagram translates between values experienced locally and values experienced globally.

 \end{example}

 \begin{application}